-The yoga club focuses on making a vinyasa yoga practice accessible to Swarthmore students and faculty.
-We offer several all-levels, student led classes each week.
-Classes are open to everyone regardless of ability or experience.
+The yoga club offers several all-levels, student led classes each week, as well as a space for students to practice on their own, classes are open to everyone regardless of ability or experience.
 We also take hot yoga classes at Enso studio in Media about every other week each semester.

 Bird Club of Swarthmore College

-A club devoted to the recreational observation of wild birds, primarily in the Crum Woods.
-Other planned activities include guest speakers and field trips outside the Swarthmore area.
+A club devoted to the recreational observation and study of wild birds, in the Crum Woods and further afield.